Dashlane/.github/profile/README.md

-> **Today we are announcing that our mobile app source code is publicly available!
+> **In February 2023 we announced that our mobile app source code is publicly available!
 [Read about it here!](https://blog.dashlane.com/mobile-code-now-publicly-available/)** 🎉

 # Dashlane: Under the Hood 🛠️